Last Updated on May 27, 2023 by Robert A. Foreman

 How many overgrips should players apply?

 It only takes one overgrip to seal a racquet handle completely.
-But some players use multiple layers of overgrips to improve the thickness of the handle of the racquet.
+However, some players use multiple layers of overgrips to improve the thickness of the handle of the racquet.
 But the multiple layers make the handle round.
-So, it becomes difficult for the players to deliver shots without twisting the racquet.
-Therefore, two layers of overgrips are pretty sufficient.

 What is the difference between an overgrip and a replacement grip?